Existential Anxiety: Definition And Coping Tips

 Need help coping with existential anxiety?

 Again, experiencing anxiety about the future sometimes is a normal part of the human experience and does not necessarily indicate that anything is wrong.
 However, if your existential anxiety has become debilitating, causes you significant distress, or is negatively impacting your relationships or daily functioning, it may be worth seeking professional help.
 A therapist can provide a safe, nonjudgmental space where you can express your feelings and anxiety openly.
 They can also use cognitive behavior therapy (CBT) techniques to help you shift the way you think about the existential factors that are making you anxious.
-Some therapists even specialize in existential therapy, though it’s typically intended for the elderly or those with a terminal illness.
+Some therapists even specialize in existential therapy.
+Though it’s typically intended for the elderly or those with a terminal illness, existential therapy can help individuals work through concerns related to their meaning or place in the world.

-Those experiencing existential anxiety may sometimes feel overwhelmed with worry and fear, so taking the steps to find and meet with a therapist in person may feel daunting.
+Those experiencing existential anxiety may sometimes feel overwhelmed with worry and fear, so taking the steps to find and meet with a therapist in person may seem daunting.
 In cases like these, online therapy can represent a more approachable, effective option.
-With an online therapy platform like BetterHelp, you can get matched with a licensed therapist who you can meet with via phone, video call, and/or in-app messaging from the comfort of your home.
+With an online therapy platform like BetterHelp, you can get matched with a licensed therapist whom you can meet with via phone, video call, and/or in-app messaging from the comfort of your home.
 Research suggests that face-to-face and virtual CBT can be equally effective in most cases, so you can generally feel confident in choosing whichever method feels best for you.
-See below for reviews of BetterHelp counselors who have helped individuals facing similar concerns.

 Takeaway